shymega/esp32-dev.nix/README.md

 # esp32-dev.nix

-Unified flake for the ESP32 tooclchain, with Rust suppport.
+Unified flake for the ESP32 toolchain, with Rust suppport.

 ## Attributions